 Wisconsin governor candidate touting "family values" followed sexually explicit accounts online, AP reports

-A Republican manufacturer running for governor in Wisconsin as a conservative supporter of "family values" and President Donald Trump followed numerous sexually explicit accounts online, including a nonbinary pornography performer.
+A Republican manufacturer running for governor in Wisconsin as a conservative supporter of President Donald Trump, and who has been openly critical of transgender people, followed numerous sexually explicit accounts online, including a nonbinary pornography performer.

 The Milwaukee Journal Sentinel reported Monday that Bill Berrien, the CEO of Pindel Global Precision and one of two announced 2026 Republican candidates for governor, unfollowed several accounts in recent days after the newspaper asked about the matter.